Ijnaka22len/Vivado-VS-Code-Integration-for-FPGAs/README.md

 # Vivado-VS-Code-Integration-for-FPGAs

-Leverage the VS Code terminal and Makefile for automating Vivado operations, encompassing synthesis, implementation, and bitstream generation, aiming to optimize the development workflow.
+Leverage the VS Code terminal and custom Makefile for automating Vivado operations, encompassing synthesis, implementation, and bitstream generation, aiming to optimize the development workflow.

 ## Overview